-Understanding patrons starts with the box office, an organization’s gateway for capturing customer information from the first time they buy tickets.
-Behavioral data — details on patrons’ motivations and actions — serves as the foundation for building targeted groups of patrons who share the same interests.
-These combined efforts are a CRM segmentation strategy, which organizations can implement to build relationships with their patrons while increasing ticket sales, individual contributions, and average patron spend.
+Understanding patrons starts with the box office, an organisation’s gateway for capturing customer information from the first time they buy tickets.
+Behavioural data — details on patrons’ motivations and actions — serves as the foundation for building targeted groups of patrons who share the same interests.
+These combined efforts are a CRM segmentation strategy, which organisations can implement to build relationships with their patrons while increasing ticket sales, individual contributions, and average patron spend.

-But what data should arts organizations be collecting, and how should they use it to segment their patrons?
+But what data should arts organisations be collecting, and how should they use it to segment their patrons?
 Why does segmentation lead to more successful arts marketing campaigns and revenue growth?

-While it’s necessary for organizations to collect basic demographic information (they need to be able to contact them, after all), it can be limiting when it comes to segmentation.
+While it’s necessary for organisations to collect basic demographic information (they need to be able to contact them, after all), it can be limiting when it comes to segmentation.
 Knowing a patron’s age and location does not uncover their motivations.
 Understanding what drives a patron to seek out art is key to connecting with them.
-Because of that, behavioral data should power arts organizations’ segmentation strategies.
+Because of that, behavioural data should power arts organisations’ segmentation strategies.

-When an organization is able to segment patrons based on their interests, they become better at speaking to each of those unique patron groups in ways that will get them to engage.
+When an organisation is able to segment patrons based on their interests, they become better at speaking to each of those unique patron groups in ways that will get them to engage.

-For example, an organization might have a group of patrons who book tickets specifically on nights where there is also a social event taking place at the venue.
-After some research on what’s motivating these patrons to attend, the organization might find out that these patrons’s main impetus for booking when they do is to connect with other art lovers in their community.
+For example, an organisation might have a group of patrons who book tickets specifically on nights where there is also a social event taking place at the venue.
+After some research on what’s motivating these patrons to attend, the organisation might find out that these patrons’ main impetus for booking when they do is to connect with other art lovers in their community.
 That might mean their segmented communications plan should focus on telling these patrons about other events that let them discuss art and build their network.

-Knowing what patrons like and creating focused messages that tell them about more of what they like primes them to engage further with the organization.
-It encourages them to book tickets, and also to spend more: Following the last example, if patrons feel comfortable knowing an organization is their go-to place to connect with people on the topics they love, they’ll be more likely to linger.
+Knowing what patrons like and creating focussed messages that tell them about more of what they like primes them to engage further with the organisation.
+It encourages them to book tickets, and also to spend more: Following the last example, if patrons feel comfortable knowing an organisation is their go-to place to connect with people on the topics they love, they’ll be more likely to linger.
 They’ll buy more drinks, perhaps bring their friends with them, and their average spend will go up.
 Later on, they could be great candidates to nurture into sustainers.

 All in one place

-When a patron makes their first interaction with an organization, most CRM systems track essential demographic details and whether a patron would like to receive marketing materials.
-Beyond demographic details, an effective CRM system should allow organizations to track behavioral information that gives a deeper level of insight into patrons’ actions and preferences, including:
+When a patron makes their first interaction with an organisation, most CRM systems track essential demographic details and whether a patron would like to receive marketing materials.
+Beyond demographic details, an effective CRM system should allow organisations to track behavioural information that gives a deeper level of insight into patrons’ actions and preferences, including:

 - What shows they have attended and when